 What happens when you mix dairy farmers from Vermont and the Netherlands together?
 A wonderful recipe for success!
 The idea came up in a conversation in 2005 between Ben & Jerry's North America Manager of Natural Resources, Andrea Asch and its Social Mission Manager Europe, Anniek Mauser, and was about sharing best practices between dairy suppliers from both Vermont (US) and the Netherlands.
-The two primary goals were to meet the spirit and intent of Ben & Jerry's Social Mission by giving back to communities and to create a unique opportunity to share new ideas about sustainable dairy farmer would be an ideal way to learn each other's best practices.
+The two primary goals were to meet the spirit and intent of Ben & Jerry's Social Mission by giving back to communities and to create a unique opportunity to share new ideas about sustainable dairy farming.
+One dairy farmer speaking to another dairy farmer would be an ideal way to learn each other's best practices.